Jansonboss/Deep_Learning_Pytorch/README.md

 We will use nbviewer since it render the jupyter notebook table of content pretty niccely :)

+Notebooks will contain study of components that are useful for training deep learning model.
+Notebooks in the Lab folder will be the time we used what we learned and practice on real world data.

 <br/>

 ## **Table of Contents**